 Onion

-The invisible foundation of nearly every savory dish on earth, onion is also one of the richest sources of dietary flavonoids -- particularly quercetin, which is better absorbed from onions than from supplements.
+The invisible foundation of nearly every savory dish on earth, onion is also one of the richest dietary sources of quercetin -- a flavonoid that is better absorbed from the onion food matrix than from supplements, and whose epidemiological association with cancer protection is among the most consistent in allium vegetable research.

 Why It Matters for Longevity